-- Preserve/Protect Michigan’s Children’s Special Health Care Services program.
+- Michigan’s Children’s Special Health Care Services program.

-- Ensure an adequate Medicaid pharmacy reimbursement for bleeding disorder therapies.
+- Adequate Medicaid pharmacy reimbursement for bleeding disorder therapies.

-- Ensure that step therapy or “fail first” cost control practices do not negatively impact consumers’ access to care.
+- Step therapy or “fail first” cost control practices.

-- Improve access to dental care for people with bleeding disorders.
+- Access to dental care for people with bleeding disorders.

 What is Children's Special Health Care Services (CSHCS)?
 And why is it so important for the Michigan bleeding disorders community?